MOTORCYCLE PRACTICLE TEST EXPLAINED

 The practical motorcycle test is made up of lots of different elements, an eyesight test, vehicle safety questions, a test of driving ability, a test of specific manoeuvres and a question about riding with a passenger.

-At the test centre you must present a valid certificate DL196 unless the test is being conducted on one of the exempted islands, your UK driving licence, theory pass and mod one pass when taking mod 2.
+At the test centre you must present a valid certificate DL196 , your UK driving licence, theory pass and mod one pass when taking mod 2.

 Vehicle safety check questions and eyesight test

-Before you actually start your practical riding test you will be asked to read a number plate to prove you can meet the eyesight requirements.
+Before you actually start your Module 2 you will be asked to read a number plate to prove you can meet the eyesight requirements.
 You will also be asked two machine safety check questions and one pillion related question before moving away.

 To see a list of all the possible combinations of questions you can be asked by the examiner, see below.